Chance the Rapper: 2016–2021: Coloring Book and The Big Day

 In September 2016, H&M solicited Bennett to headline their new campaign.
 In November 2016, he continued on the Magnificent Coloring World Tour, but cancelled the rest of his shows on the European leg for personal reasons.
 In November 2016, Bennett announced during an interview with DJ Semtex that he was working on his debut album.
 Bennett was offered a chance to sign with Kanye West's GOOD Music in December 2016, though he refused due to his popularity as an independent artist and the freedom of not being attached to a label.
 In an August interview about his debut album, Bennett said he may sell the album, a departure from his previous projects' free distribution format.
 After a report was leaked claiming that audio distribution platform SoundCloud was close to bankruptcy and had laid off most of its workers, Bennett had a phone call with SoundCloud CEO Alex Ljung.
 Following the phone call, Bennett went onto Twitter, posting that SoundCloud is "here to stay".
 It was later reported that Bennett was just reflecting on what Ljung had previously published in a press release following the leak.
 Soon after, Bennett released a SoundCloud exclusive track with Young Thug called "Big B's" to benefit the platform, a surprise move that was planned in response to the SoundCloud bankruptcy leak.

 In February 2017, Bennett performed at the 59th annual Grammy Awards, receiving 7 nominations and winning 3 Grammys.
 His performance featured Kirk Franklin and Tamela Mann, along with a gospel choir and orchestra conducted by Tom Brooks.
 On July 13, Bennett performed a NPR Tiny Desk Concert where he recited an original poem.
-The poem, entitled "The Other Side", was crafted on his ride from his hotel, in Washington, D.C., to the NPR music offices and was written with black marker on typing paper.
+The poem, titled "The Other Side", was crafted on his ride from his hotel, in Washington, D.C., to the NPR music offices and was written with black marker on typing paper.
 Chance also performed, "Juke Jam", a song off of his album Coloring Book, and a cover to Stevie Wonder's song "They Won't Go When I Go" released in 1974.

 In July 2017, Bennett was nominated for an Emmy Award for his song "Last Christmas" that was performed on Saturday Night Live.
 He shares the nomination with Kenan Thompson, Eli Brueggemann, and Will Stephen in the category for Outstanding Original Music and Lyrics.
 In August 2017, Bennett headlined day three of Lollapalooza at Grant Park in his hometown of Chicago.
 His performance drew record crowds with some estimates making it the largest attended performance in the event's history.
 In November 2017, Bennett curated and headlined the Obama Foundation community event at the Wintrust Arena in Chicago.
 The event capstoned the inaugural Obama Summit event which featured special guests including former President Barack Obama, First Lady Michelle Obama, Andra Day, Gloria Estefan, Aziz Ansari, Lena Waithe, Lin-Manuel Miranda, and more.